 Sunday 15 September, 2pm & 4pm, FREE, but booking essential

 Explore the culture, history and stories of the Knowle West estate with local residents, artists and the Knowle West Media Centre.
 Booking details

 Sunday 15 September, 2pm & 3pm, FREE, but booking essential

-Look out for announcements on the Homes for Heroes 100 Facebook page.
+Look out for further announcements on the Homes for Heroes 100 Facebook page.